PurnabrataPanja/Spam_Classifier/README.md

 ## Features

-- **Single Message Prediction**: Classify a single message as spam or ham.
+- **Single Message Prediction**: Classify a single message as spam or not-spam.
 - **Model Performance Evaluation**: Evaluate the model's performance on a test dataset using accuracy, confusion matrix, and classification report.

 ## Project Structure